chrishaining/Python-Decision-Making-Tools/README.md

 * refactor the code - there's lots of scope for reusable code
 * create classes (student class, cohort class)
 * create a master function that covers multiple cohorts
-* turn this into a web app
+* get user input.
+Using the terminal, this this might be a bit too much effort for a user, so a web app might be more appropriate.